 These stain busters usually eliminate all but the most stubborn spots.
 And for those washday challenges, the stain removal tips and techniques below by type can help.
 Get more information on unknown stains here.

 The best way to remove blood stains is to rinse or presoak the garment in cold water and wash in cold water with laundry detergent.
-Don't use chlorine bleach, which can make the stain even worse.
+Don't use chlorine bleach, which can worsen the stain.

 To remove chewing gum, rub the gummy sport with ice to harden it.
 Scrape away as much of the gum as possible with a dull knife.
 Saturate what remains with a prewash stain remover, rinse, and launder as usual.

-Treat the spot with enzyme laundry detergent mix; allow to sit for 30 minutes.
-If a ring or a slight stain remains, feather the edges or spotty areas with a cloth dampened with hydrogen peroxide, rinse thoroughly with clear, cold water.
+Treat the spot with an enzyme laundry detergent mix and allow it to sit for 30 minutes.
+If a ring or a slight stain remains, feather the edges or spotty areas with a cloth dampened with hydrogen peroxide and rinse thoroughly with clear, cold water.

 To remove coffee stains, sponge with or soak in cold water.
 Apply a pretreating product on the stain.
 Wash as usual and air-dry; repeat if the stain remains.

 Using paper towels, blot on some hand dishwashing liquid mix, replacing the towels as they absorb the waxy colors.
-If crayons melted onto your dryer drum, too, spray a soft cloth with WD-40.
-Wipe clean.
+If crayons also melted onto your dryer drum, spray a soft cloth with WD-40 and wipe clean.

 Presoak or prewash the garment in warm water in a bucket or your washing machine (using the presoak setting) with a detergent containing enzymes.
 Launder as usual with chlorine bleach if it's safe for the fabric.
 If the care label instructions advise against it, use oxygen bleach instead.